feathersui/feathersui-website/learn/as3-starling/features.md

 ---
-title: Feathers Features (AS3/Starling version)
+title: Feathers Features (legacy AS3/Starling version)
 layout: "docs.html"
 sidebarTitle: Features
 ---

-[Feathers](/) is an open source library of user interface components for [Starling](http://gamua.com/starling/) and [Adobe AIR](http://www.adobe.com/products/air.html).
+[Feathers](./getting-started.md) is an open source library of user interface components for [Starling](http://gamua.com/starling/) and [Adobe AIR](http://www.adobe.com/products/air.html).
 Let's take a look at some of what Feathers has to offer.

 ## Overview